Triangle Securities Wealth Management Sells 218 Shares of Amazon.com, Inc. (NASDAQ:AMZN)

-Triangle Securities Wealth Management reduced its holdings in shares of Amazon.com, Inc. (NASDAQ:AMZN) by 1.0% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 20,787 shares of the e-commerce giant’s stock after selling 218 shares during the period.
+Triangle Securities Wealth Management trimmed its holdings in Amazon.com, Inc. (NASDAQ:AMZN) by 1.0% in the 3rd quarter, according to its most recent filing with the SEC.
+The institutional investor owned 20,787 shares of the e-commerce giant’s stock after selling 218 shares during the quarter.
 Triangle Securities Wealth Management’s holdings in Amazon.com were worth $2,349,000 at the end of the most recent reporting period.

+Other large investors also recently bought and sold shares of the company.
+Financial Enhancement Group LLC boosted its position in Amazon.com by 916.7% in the first quarter.
+Financial Enhancement Group LLC now owns 61 shares of the e-commerce giant’s stock worth $199,000 after purchasing an additional 55 shares during the last quarter.
+Bridgefront Capital LLC purchased a new position in Amazon.com in the first quarter worth about $228,000.
+Krane Funds Advisors LLC boosted its position in Amazon.com by 239.1% in the first quarter.
+Krane Funds Advisors LLC now owns 78 shares of the e-commerce giant’s stock worth $254,000 after purchasing an additional 55 shares during the last quarter.
+Range Financial Group LLC purchased a new position in Amazon.com in the first quarter worth about $258,000.
+Finally, My Personal CFO LLC purchased a new position in Amazon.com in the first quarter worth about $261,000.
+57.64% of the stock is currently owned by institutional investors.

 Insiders Place Their Bets